code4recovery/12-step-meeting-list-feedback-enhancement/README.md

 # 12 Step Meeting List Feedback Enhancement

-Contributors: Code for Recovery
+Contributors: Code for Recovery.
-Requires at least: 3.2
+Requires 12 Step Meeting List Version: 3.12.
-Requires PHP: 5.6
+Requires PHP: 5.6.
-Tested up to: 5.7.2
+Tested up to: 5.7.2.
-Tested against 12 Step Meeting List Version 3.12 Stable tag: 3.12.0
+Stable tag: 3.12.0.

 This plugin is designed to enhance the feedback feature of the legacy 12-step-meeting-list plugin found on the Meeting Detail screen.
 It provides a formatted solution to guide user feedback input, giving a consistent, auditable, and accurate view of what the feedback submitter is wanting added, changed, or removed in the 12 Step Meeting List.